Kent Youth County Council campaigns and projects

 - get organised in how we can get schools involved/actually make the resources.

 Our initial idea as a group was to look at the logistics of our campaign group going paperless.
 We have achieved this and would like to discuss KYCC going paperless.
-In addition, as a campaign group, our main aim for the year has been looking at how schools can be more environmentally friendly and how we can run a social media campaign about encouraging people to be more environmentally friendly.
+In addition, as a campaign group, our main aim for the year has been looking at how schools can be more environmentally friendly and how we can run a social media campaign about encouraging people to be more environmentally friendly by having more sustainable lifestyle choices.

 Our first aim within the Mental Health Campaign this year was to create visual signposting for young people in Kent to where they can receive help and advice regarding their emotional health and wellbeing.
 Due to being in lockdown, we decided to do this by creating a mixture of social media messages which went out on our social media platforms.